-We encourage you to remain vigilant by reviewing your account statements and monitoring your free credit reports.
+We take our obligation to safeguard personal information very seriously and are alerting you about this issue out of an abundance of caution so you can take steps to help protect your information.
 You are entitled under U.S. law to one free credit report annually from each of the three nationwide consumer reporting agencies.
 To order your free credit report, visit www.annualcreditreport.com or call toll-free at 1-877-322-8228.
+We encourage you to remain vigilant against incidents of identity theft and fraud by monitoring your free credit reports and reviewing your account statements.